wix-incubator/react-native-controllers/README.md

 With the standard way to use React Native, `RCTRootView` starts at the very top of your app hierarchy (filling the content of `rootViewController`).
 We wanted to move `RCTRootView` a little lower.
 The top of the app hierarchy will be filled with natively implemented view controllers.
 Inside every view controller, the content view could be a separate `RCTRootView`.

 This means that instead of a single `RCTRootView`, our app will have several ones running in parallel.
-It turns out that this isn't a probem and is [supported out of the box](https://github.com/facebook/react-native/blob/master/React/Base/RCTRootView.h) by the framework.
+It turns out that this isn't a problem and is [supported out of the box](https://github.com/facebook/react-native/blob/master/React/Base/RCTRootView.h) by the framework.
 All you need to do is have a single `RCTBridge` that all of them will share.
 This gives all of these views the same JS execution context, which means they will easily be able to share variables and singletons.

-Let's compare the two approaches with a simple two-tab app. [`UITabBarController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITabBarController_Class/) is a good candiate for a skeleton component since it's based primarily on view controllers:
+Let's compare the two approaches with a simple two-tab app. [`UITabBarController`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITabBarController_Class/) is a good candidate for a skeleton component since it's based primarily on view controllers:

 ![Comparison Diagram](http://i.imgur.com/Siyx0JU.png)

 ##### A few implementation details

 The basis of the proposed approach is that the view controller layer is not implemented as traditional React Native components.
 Instead, they are implemented natively.
-We also want to make layouting very flexible so instead of having to write native ObjectiveC code inside XCode to specify which view controllers you want, we prefer a declarative way.
+We also want to make layouting very flexible so instead of having to write native ObjectiveC code inside Xcode to specify which view controllers you want, we prefer a declarative way.

 The natural choice to define layouts is using XML.
 This implies that we need to add an additional XML layout file to the project that will be saved right next to the React Native JS bundle.
-The native package code will then parse this XML file and instansiate the native view controllers when the app is loaded.
+The native package code will then parse this XML file and instantiate the native view controllers when the app is loaded.

 The drawbacks of this external XML is that it's more difficult to update.
 React Native developers are used to updating everything though the JS bundle.
 This means the natural place for our XML is to be embedded inside the bundle.
 This makes for another natural choice for the XML flavor.
 It should be [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) to keep things familiar.